-The Thompson dry dock was constructed in 1910 and at the time was the largest dry dock in the world at almost 300m long, 50m wide and 15m deep.
-The dock and caisson gate were built to facilitate fit-out of the Titanic liner by Harland and Wolff and the dock is a Scheduled Monument.
+Thompson dry dock was constructed in 1910, and at the time was the largest dry dock in the world at almost 300m long, 50m wide, and 15m deep.
+The dock and caisson gate were built to facilitate fit-out of the Titanic liner by Harland and Wolff, and the dock is a Scheduled Monument.

 Since closure, the caisson gates had fallen into disrepair with the dock at risk of flooding.
 As part of a programme to develop the site into a visitor attraction the dock was refurbished, with a new caisson wall in front of the existing wall to relieve sea pressure from the original structure.